-The absence of attention could be an important reason for baby’s nighttime wailing.
+The absence of attention could be an important reason for the baby’s nighttime wailing.
 Ultimately, even though you may think they are too small to feel it, infant sense separation in a heightened way!
 Late afternoons are busy for the entire household.
-Your spouse my return from work, the elders get together, and you have to complete daily chore too.
+Your spouse may return from work, the elders get together, and you have to complete daily chores too.
 All these chores can take attention away from your baby.

 Excessive noise, light and activity during the day can cause excess stimulation for baby.
 This makes them fussy by evening, and they could end up being exhausted by the hyper-stimulation during the day or miss it and be annoyed at the stillness of the night.

 Babies tend to ‘cluster feed’ after dusk.
 Cluster feeding indicates that babies feed recurrently and far more frequently than compared to the rest of the day.
 Occasionally, infants feed even once each hour.
 This enables them to sleep for larger durations at night.
 Babies that cluster feed tends to sleep their longest stretch after their feeds.
 Sometimes, witching-hour cries could be to initiate feeding.

 Flatulence, gas, or constipation may be a cause for excessive crying during the evenings.
 A breastfed infant could be troubled by something the mother ingested during her meal.
 Caffeine, carbonated drinks, chillies, and potatoes can cause the baby to become flatulent and gassy.
 It is best to watch your diet while breastfeeding.

 Infants take some time to adjust to the world as they have been so comfortable inside the uterus.
 Therefore, infants can be overwhelmed by sensations of sight and sound as they try adjusting to the bright and noisy world outside.